Mike Mueller: Career

 In 2020, Mueller was unopposed in the Republican primary.
 In the general election, he faced Democratic nominee Brad May.
-May was a mental health clinician who dealt both general mental health and substance abuse.
+May was a mental health clinician who dealt with both general mental health and substance abuse.
 In October 2020, it was revealed by the Michigan Republican Party that May had a criminal history, including robbery and drug use, which May confirmed had been in response to the death of his daughter.
 Mueller defeated May in the November general election with 64% of the vote.

 In his second term, Mueller served on the following legislative committees: Regulatory Reform, Judiciary, Health Policy, and Government Operations.
 Mueller serves as the Chair of the Committee on Government Operations and the Majority Vice-chair of the Committee on Judiciary.
 In March 2021, Mueller collaborated with Democratic State Representative Mari Manoogian and Republican State Representative Joe Bellino to introduce a set of three bills banning hand-based cellphone usage while driving.
 Specifically, the bills banned the use of social media while driving, as previous laws only prevented texting.
 Mueller explained that the bills would not stop all distracted driving, but says that they will “give closure to some of the victims that have been killed by people who have done it.”
 In June 2021, Mueller joined a bipartisan coalition of state legislators to introduce a package of four bills designed to increase the legal ramifications for drive-by shootings, in response to the murder of 3-year old Messiah Williams.

 In December 2021, the state house passed a spending bill of $368.5 million for public safety and police funding, an increase from the $80 million dollar plan proposed earlier in May.
 A sponsor of the bill, Mueller cited the 2021 Oxford High School shooting as a reason for increased funding.
 Mueller was named one of the 2021 "Legislators of the Year" by the Police Officers Association of Michigan for securing funding for the police, and received similar awards from the Michigan Association of Chiefs of Police.
 In May 2022, Mueller proposed a bill, which would allow $10 million dollars to be a located to creating critical incident mapping, with the use of satellite imagery, of every private and public school in Michigan for first responders, including police and medical staff, to use during emergencies.
 The bill passed through the state house unanimously in June 2022.

 In the 2022 Republican primary, redistricting moved Mueller from the 51st district to the 72nd district.
 On August 2, Mueller won a three-way primary election against Dylan Pescarolo in second place and Brandy Bush.
 In November 2022, Mueller defeated Stacy Taylor of Holly Township.
 Mueller received 58.1% of the vote.